 -

 Line a rimmed baking sheet with parchment paper.
-Place cut strawberries on the baking sheet pan and sprinkle with the sugar and vanilla.
-Gently toss to coat the berries and arrange in a single layer.
+Place cut strawberries on the baking sheet and sprinkle with the sugar and vanilla.
+Gently toss to coat the berries and arrange them in a single layer.

 -

-Roast for about 30-40 minutes, or until the strawberry juices have thickened.
-Do not over bake, or else the juices will burn.
+Roast for about 30-40 minutes or until the strawberry juices have thickened.
+Do not overbake, or else the juices will burn.

 - Allow the strawberries to cool to room temperature while you prepare the ice cream base.